How to Beat Delta Basic Economy Fares

 Delta’s co-branded credit cards also get you priority boarding.
 By holding one of these cards, you’ll always board in the fifth zone even when flying basic economy.

 As an example, let’s consider the Gold Delta SkyMiles Card, which would get you 30,000 SkyMiles after spending $1,000 within the first three months.
 Like all Delta credit cards, it gets you a free checked bag plus priority boarding.

 It carries a $95 annual fee, though that’s waived in the first year.
 And once that fee kicks in, the savings on checked baggage start after just two round-trip flights each year.

 Click Here to learn more about the Gold Delta SkyMiles Credit Card from American Express.

-How to Beat Delta Basic Economy
+How to Pick a Seat Flying Delta Basic Economy

 Editorial Note: Any opinions, analyses, reviews, or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved, or otherwise endorsed by any card issuer.

 The responses below are not provided or commissioned by the bank advertiser.
 Responses have not been reviewed, approved or otherwise endorsed by the bank advertiser.
 It is not the bank advertiser’s responsibility to ensure all posts and/or questions are answered.